 The RWC 2021 European qualifiers, which will feature Ireland, Italy, Scotland and the winner of the Rugby Europe Women’s Championship, have now been postponed twice with no news yet on when they will be held.

 Spain have been able to book their place in that qualifying tournament after beating Russia 56-7 and the Netherlands 87-0 in February to win the Rugby Europe Women’s Championship.

 With regards the qualifiers, a Rugby Europe statement said: “World Rugby and Rugby Europe continue to consult with unions and Six Nations Rugby Limited regarding a window that provides a fair opportunity to deliver the Europe qualifier, who will qualify directly for Rugby World Cup 2021 in New Zealand.
 The runner-up will progress to the final qualification tournament to be held in 2021.”

-In other parts of the world, though, there is uncertainty over when qualifiers will be played.
+There is also uncertainty in other parts of the world over when qualifiers will be played.
 The Asia Rugby Championship, which features Hong Kong, Japan and Kazakhstan, was due to take place in March, was postponed until May and now all rugby in the region has been cancelled for the remainder of 2020.